 A: In 2003, the FCC made a declaratory ruling that reclassified internet over cable (broadband) as an information, not video, service.
 As the member cities only have authority over cable (video) service, this decision removed jurisdiction over cable modems from the local franchise authority.
 In addition, the decision eliminated the payment of franchise fees for cable modem service.
 As the FCC now has jurisdiction over cable modem service, all complaints regarding this service should be addressed to the FCC.

 Q: Do I have a choice of cable providers?

 A: Each member city issues non-exclusive cable television franchises for cable service.
-Currently, CenturyLink and Comcast each hold a non-exclusive cable television franchise granted by each member city.
-Therefore residents of the member cities have two (2) wired cable choices – CenturyLink and Comcast.
+Currently, Comcast holds a non-exclusive cable television franchise granted by each member city.
 In addition, residents can obtain cable programming from satellite providers, such as Direct TV and DISH Network, as well as internet based providers such as Hulu, Netflix, HBOGo and many others.

-Q: Where can I find the cable television franchises for CenturyLink and Comcast?
+Q: Where can I find the cable television franchises for Comcast?

 A: Click here.

 Q: When do the cable television franchises expire?